WinterSoldier13/ytm_ai_host/README.md

 Please create an Issue first to discuss your ideas before working on a PR.

-- **Good First Issue**: Integrating AI DJ Cara with Spotify Web would be a fantastic contribution!
+- **Good First Issue**: Integrating with Spotify Web would be a fantastic contribution!

 ## LICENSE

 We use a custom license for this project, please read it at [LICENSE](LICENSE).

+## Disclamier
+Parts of this project are vibe coded, saved me a lot of time but some parts of the codebase are redundant - I am working on simplyfing unnecessary AI Slop.

+Made with love with Google Antigravity.